-With more than 171 million active users in 2018, Ebay remains one of the top online platforms for buying and selling products.
+With more than 171 million active users, eBay remains one of the top online platforms for buying and selling products.
 It currently sits at the number 3 spot behind Amazon and Walmart in terms of visitor numbers, with an impressive 113 million visits per month.

 If you’re running a dropshipping business, utilizing all possible avenues for your income stream is imperative.
 And today, we’ll show you how to optimize your business to ensure maximum reach and income generation using Ebay.